 Yes!
 I started writing songs when I was around ten years old.
-I would force my friends to write songs with me when they would come over for playdates; it was my favorite thing to do.
+I would force my friends to write songs with me when they would come over for playdates; it was my favourite thing to do.

 How has your music changed from the start of your career?